 How the System Stacks Up

 The US customary system builds on powers of two.
-In practice, that's not an accident.
+That's not an accident.
 It makes halving and doubling intuitive — if you know the chain.

 The Liquid Ladder